CS5281-Team2/hotel-booking-system/README.md

 - **Booking Restrictions**
   - Users cannot cancel bookings within 24 hours of check-in
-  - Administrators cannot cancel bookings on the check-in day
+  - Administrators can cancel bookings at any time
   - Maximum stay duration of 30 days

 - **AJAX Integration**